peteraritchie/peteraritchie.github.io/input/posts/2022-06-20-agile-off-the-rails.md

 ---
 layout: post
-title: 'As a Delivery Team Member, I Want To Know if My Organization\'s Agile Initiative Is off the Rails'
+title: 'As a Delivery Team Member, I Want To Know if My Organization''s Agile Initiative Is off the Rails'
 categories: ['Workplace']
 comments: true
 excerpt: "As a delivery team member, I want to know if my organization's agile initiative is off the rails, so that I may compensate for it."